NextJump/nextjump.github.io/_posts/culture/2014-12-01-Code-for-a-Cause-Aarons-Presents.md

 From September to November, I was putting together a preliminary business plan but also learning how to do some basic website design.
 I would literally spend an entire evening learning how to change colors, or an entire day adding a button.

-Starting in January, the program really started taking shape when I presented the idea to kids for the first time, an assembly of sixth-graders at an inner-city public charter school.
+Starting in January, the program really took shape when I presented the idea to kids for the first time, an assembly of sixth-graders at an inner-city public charter school.
 When I told them my story, it was a show of vulnerability from an adult, which I think is kind of rare for a kid to see.
 They were really listening and connected with the idea that an adult would put resources in their hands.
 It was also a novel concept for them because they’re young and don’t have a lot of material resources, so that aspect was key to gaining their interest and helping them realize that “Wow, this is a real opportunity.”

 <b>What surprised you?
 Tell us about some of the kids who impressed you.</b>